Saturday, October 4, 2008

 I've believed in the inherent goodness of my country for a long time and I've believed equally that our government mostly gets it right because people are smart enough (mostly) to vote the better candidate into office.
 The 2006 mid-term elections shook that belief for a while until I realized that it was a vote driven by anger and frustration largely fanned by a complicit media and a highly organized and motivated DNC.

 Maybe the country will turn this all around and throw the rascals responsible for our current misery out.
 But it's looking less and less likely to me.
-JB Williams at the New Media Journal has a fine piece today highlighting the stupidity of voters and the socialists progressive members of Congress.
+JB Williams at the New Media Journal has a fine piece today highlighting the stupidity of voters and thesocialists progressive members of Congress.

 Then there's the candidate:

-"We can't drive our SUVs and eat as much as we want and keep our homes on 72 degrees at all times ... and then just expect that other countries are going to say OK," Obama said.
+"We can't drive our SUVs and eat as much as we want and keep our homes on 72 degrees at all times ... and then just expect that other countries are going to say OK," Obama said.I'm trying to get the full understanding of that statement.
+Aren't OPEC nations already having a say in how I drive my car?
+And countries to our south that send their (literally) unwashed to pick and process our spinach and tomatoes have made sure that I can't eat as much as I want.

 "That's not leadership.
 That's not going to happen," he added.